top of page

 1. Not Intoxicated

 Sobriety first means not drunk or under the influence.
 In an emotional context, it means we’re not being overtaken by a mood.
-When we’re in a mood, we’re not truly present—we’re stuck in our heads, looping stories or replaying past hurts.
+When we’re in a mood, we’re not truly present; we’re stuck in our heads, recycling stories or replaying past hurts.
 Sometimes we go to bed feeling fine and wake up angry or discouraged.
 That’s often because a feeling wasn’t fully processed, and it lingered, eventually becoming a mood.
+Emotional sobriety means noticing that shift and returning to presence as soon as we can.

-Emotional sobriety means noticing that shift—and returning to presence as soon as we can.
+Emotional sobriety means noticing that shift and returning to presence as soon as we can.

 2. Moderation

-Sobriety also means moderation—not swinging too high or too low emotionally.
+Sobriety also means moderation, not swinging too high or too low emotionally.
 When we’re emotionally sober, we stay more even-keeled.
 We allow emotions to rise and fall without clinging to or resisting them.
 It’s not about avoiding feelings—it’s about not being ruled by them.

 3. Clear-Headedness and Presence

-responsive, not reactive.
+Sobriety is also about being awake and coherent.
+Emotionally sober people are responsive, not reactive.
 They pause.
 They reflect.
 They’re aware of what’s happening inside them and can express that with clarity.
 They don’t explode or collapse.
 They don’t pretend.
 They show up with honesty and calm.

 What Are Emotions, Really?

-An emotion is simply energy in motion within the body—an impulse that moves us toward action.
+An emotion is simply energy in motion within the body, an impulse that moves us toward action.

-Emotions and feelings aren’t good or bad—they just are.
+• Emotions and feelings aren’t good or bad; they just are.

-We may feel lousy, or we may feel content.
+• We may feel lousy, or we may feel content.
 That’s life.

-Everyone cycles through these states.
+• Everyone cycles through these states.

-A negative feeling doesn’t make us a bad person.
+• A negative feeling doesn’t make us a bad person.

-A positive feeling doesn’t make us a saint.
+• A positive feeling doesn’t make us a saint.

-Often, when our needs are met, we feel good.
+• Often, when our needs are met, we feel good.

-When they’re not met, we feel discomfort or pain.
+• When they’re not met, we feel discomfort or pain.
 That’s natural.

 The Neuroscience of Feeling